prepare.blog

 But here’s where reality diverges from marketing.
 Most home-stored canned goods have a realistic shelf life of 3–5 years.
 MREs last 5–7 years at moderate temperatures and much less in heat.
 Dehydrated foods in imperfect packaging — think ziplock bags or poorly sealed Mylar — degrade significantly faster.

-Freeze-dried food earns its reputation for a reason: it’s the most calorie-dense option per cubic foot.
+Freeze-dried food earns its reputation for good reason: it’s the most calorie-dense option per cubic foot.
 A single #10 can of freeze-dried chicken contains roughly 2,000 calories and takes up less space than the equivalent in canned chicken.
 For small-space preppers, that calorie density is a real advantage.

 My advice: trust manufacturer dates as guidelines, not guarantees.
-Always inspect food before consumption regardless of printed dates — look for off smells, unusual color, compromised seals, or swelling.
+Always inspect food before eating regardless of printed dates — look for off smells, unusual color, compromised seals, or swelling.
 For a deeper breakdown, read our guide on understanding food expiration dates.

-How to Organize and Maintain Supplies
+How to Organize and Maintain Your Supplies

 Categorize by Function

 Group supplies into clear categories: water, food, cooking and fuel, medical, lighting, sanitation, shelter and warmth, tools and repair, communications, security, and bug-out gear.
+Don’t mix categories in the same bin.
+When you’re stressed and it’s dark, you need to grab one labeled container and know exactly what’s inside.

 Labeling and Inventory

-Label bins on multiple sides with: Category | Contents | Date Packed | Use-by Date.
+Label bins on multiple sides: Category | Contents | Date Packed | Use-by Date.

 For tracking, you don’t need special software.
 A free Google Sheets template works perfectly — create columns for item name, quantity, location, pack date, expiry date, reorder threshold, and notes.
 If you prefer paper, print a simple checklist organized by category and pin it to the inside of your storage closet door.

-Here’s a sample spreadsheet row:
+Here’s a sample row:

 Rice (5kg) | 2 | Basement Shelf A | 2025-02-01 | 2030-02-01 | Reorder at 1 | Mylar + OA sealed

 Keep both a digital and paper copy.
-Electronics fail; paper gets wet.
+Electronics fail.
+Paper gets wet.
 Having both means you always have a backup.

 Rotation with FIFO

-FIFO (First In, First Out) prevents waste, but only if you actually do it.
+FIFO (First In, First Out) prevents waste — but only if you actually do it.
 Here’s the practical version: when you buy 4 new cans of tuna, pull the existing cans to the front of the shelf, place the new cans behind them, and verify the front cans haven’t passed their best-by date.
 If they’re close, move them to your regular kitchen pantry for immediate use.

 Review your full inventory every 3–6 months.
 Check for pests, moisture, seal integrity, and approaching expiration dates.